Adaptive Webpage Fingerprinting from TLS Traces: Experimental Evaluation

 \section{Experimental Evaluation}

 In this Section, we evaluate our proposed methodology by deploying and testing its performance on real data.
 We use three scenarios that simulate real-world fingerprinting setups with non-optimal conditions for the adversary.
-We focus on scenarios of webpage fingerprinting as such attacks and have been overlooked in the literature (cf. website fingerprinting attacks).
-Webpage fingerprinting attacks are more severe as they affect many more users (i.e., the number of Tor users compared to that of Web users) and pose a more pressing threat to the privacy of individuals.
+We focus primarily on webpage fingerprinting scenarios as such attacks 1) have been systematically overlooked in the literature (cf. website fingerprinting attacks), 2) are more severe as they can affect many more users (i.e., the number of Tor users compared to that of Web users) and 3) pose a more pressing threat to the privacy of individuals.
 For example, a website fingerprinting attack could infer that the user is visiting Wikipedia, while webpage fingerprinting attacks uncover the exact article loaded.

+As discussed in Section~\ref{sec:intro}, past works have already shown that modern machine learning techniques can achieve very high accuracy~\cite{wang2014effective,hayes2016k,sirinam2018deep}.
+Thus, our primary focus is to study whether an adversary can retain such a high performance in a considerably larger scale setting while simultaneously alleviating the need for static targets.

+\textit{Top-N Accuracy.} We measure success of the attack with respect to a top-$n$ success metric.
+A top-$n$ adversary is considered to win the fingerprinting game if the true label is contained within the top $n$ predicted labels.
+Top-$n$ accuracy is a common metric used in computer vision -- we argue that it is also a useful measure of leakage in adversarial traffic analysis settings by way of the following example: an adversary captures a user’s TLS trace loading webpage A (true label) from a website with 1,000 webpages.
+The adversary predicts that the trace is from either webpage A or B with a probability 49.9\% and 50.1\% respectively (and assigns 0\% to all other webpages).
+Even though A was not the top-predicted label, clearly a lot of information about the true webpage (A) has been leaked to the adversary.